 Provides an overview of "Step 1: Project Potential" and "Step 2: Project Options" in the five-step energy project development process and highlights how completing these steps helped the Pueblo of Zuni and the Passamaquoddy Tribes of Indian Township and Pleasant Point advance their renewable energy projects.
 Source: DOE Office of Indian Energy

 Developing Tribal Energy Projects: Selecting the Technology and Refining the Project

 Provides an overview of "Project Refinement," Step 3 in the five-step energy project development process, and highlights how completing this step helped the Campo Band of the Kumeyaay Nation and the Organized Village of Kake advanced their renewable energy projects.
 Source: DOE Office of Indian Energy

 Project Development and Finance Course Curriculum Terminology Guide

 This document provides definitions for terminology and acronyms used in the professional course training curriculum developed for Tribes by the DOE Office of Indian Energy, available on the National Training & Education Resource (NTER) website.
 Source: DOE Office of Indian Energy.

 A Guide to Community Solar: Utility, Private, and Non-Profit Project Development

 A resource for community solar project development aimed at community organizers, solar advocates, government officials, and utility managers.
-Provides information on various community solar project models (utility-sponsored, special purpose entities, non-profits), state policies that support community solar projects (group billing, virtual net metering, joint ownership), and tax policies and incentives.
-Source: U.S. Department of Energy.
+Provides information on various community solar project models (utility-sponsored, special purpose entities, nonprofits), state policies that support community solar projects (group billing, virtual net metering, joint ownership), and tax policies and incentives.
+Source: DOE.

 An Introduction to Geothermal Permitting